-In recent years the ALRC has received delegations from numerous countries–including Kenya, Vietnam, Malaysia, Uganda, Indonesia, Nigeria, Malawi and Papua New Guinea–keen to learn about and discuss Australia’s approach to law reform, including:
+In 2011–12 the ALRC received delegations from the Nigerian Law Reform Commission and from Malawi—keen to learn about and discuss Australia’s approach to law reform, including:

-- functions of the ALRC and relationships with other human rights organisations
+- functions of the ALRC and relationships with other human rights organisations; and

 - the development of law to take account of changing social economic, technological and political circumstances.